 From the screenshot above, it’s evident that searches for “Ski Helmet” peak from October to February, corresponding to the winter season in the Northern Hemisphere.

 While seasonal niches can excel during their season, they often underperform the rest of the year.
 Therefore, if you’re just starting out, it’s advisable to opt for an all-season niche.

 Consider niches that remain relevant throughout the year, like the “making money online” niche.
 Despite its saturation, such niches can yield consistent revenue over time.

 - Dating and Relationships

-Just go to Google Trends, and type a niche.
+Visit Google Trends and type in a specific niche.

-Let’s compare “home coffee machines” and “coffee filters”.
+For instance, compare “home coffee machines” and “coffee filters.”

 Let’s pick a specific state, for example, Australia, and we see the trend is a bit different:

 Scroll down and, check the comparison by region and specific states: